 Oak Square is the other major intersection shown on Hale’s map; Faneuil Street comes in from the northeast, Nonantum Street heads southwest, and Washington Street comes in from the southeast and heads northwest.
 Oak Square is, unsurprisingly, named for a large oak tree, apparently the largest in Massachusetts at one time, that stood at the crossroads until the mid-nineteenth century.
 The area until the early 1900s was primarily horticultural in character, with a few estates on the higher reaches of the surrounding slopes.
 Nonantum Hill is also famous as the area where the Reverend John Eliot preached to the Indians in the 1640s, a very interesting story, but again one that will have to wait.
 The Brighton Allston Historical Society also has a very good web page dedicated to Oak Square that covers many interesting topics that would make this essay even longer.
 Another excellent page about Oak Square can be found here.

 Although Nonantum Street is described as an old Indian path, the old ‘Post Road’ (Washington Street) heads straight up a hill.
 I have puzzled over this for quite some time as, in my experience, the old roads generally follow the path of least resistance and a road already existed.
 Washington Street, originally laid out in the middle of the seventeenth century as “the Roxbury Path, by which Roxbury people went to the grist-mill at Watertown”(Drake p.290), seems to disregard that tenet by heading directly up a fairly steep hill, instead of following Nonantum Street and then Waverly Street to reach Washington Street again near Newton Corner.
 However, Nonantum Street still reaches the same elevation, around 130 feet above sea level, that Washington Street reaches at the summit of Hunnewell Hill.
 Since the distance is about a half mile shorter along Washington Street than by Nonantum Street and then Waverley Avenue, it seems that the decision to build the ‘new’ road might have been simply to make a more direct path to the falls at Watertown.
-Evidence that Washington Street over Hunnewell Hill may in fact be the ‘proper Post Road’ can be seen on a survey map from 1775 shown below of the Boston area made by a British army spy, a Captain Brown.
+Evidence that Washington Street over Hunnewell Hill may in fact be the ‘proper Post Road’ can be seen on a survey map from 1775 shown below of the Boston area made by a pair of British army spies, Captain William Browne and Ensign Henry DeBerniere.
 In this section showing the ‘Watertown Post Road’ from Brookline through Little Cambridge (today’s Brighton), to Watertown, the road clearly passes over a hill en route, after passing the road to the Faneuil Estate, which would be today’s Faneuil Street, the street leading into Oak Square.
 As there are no other hills after the one I am on before I reach the Watertown Bridge, I have to conclude that the road indeed has always gone over the hill and not around it.

 Hunnewell Hill is likely named for the estate of Jonathan Hunnewell shown on Hale’s Map of 1829.
 Even in the late nineteenth century, as a map of the area from 1874 shows, only a handful of large mansions and some horticultural concerns were to be found in the area, although on the map some of the land has been subdivided in anticipation of a building boom which soon changed the character of the neighborhood.
 Indeed, like the Nevin Estate and St. Gabriel’s Monastery, it seems the arrival of the Catholic Church, in the form of Our Lady of the Presentation Church(1913-1921), precipitated a rapid growth in the population of Oak Square and Hunnewell Hill.
 As most of the Catholic population of Boston consisted of immigrant populations, particularly from Ireland and Italy, and their descendants, the newcomers comprised many of the same types of people that a majority of voters in Brighton had tried to keep out merely 50 years before.
 A map of the hill in 1899 shows that most of the land from Oak Square to the Brighton-Newton border on the north side of Washington Street was owned by either the Newton Land and Improvement Company or the Atlantic Improvement Company and had been subdivided into small lots, upon some of which houses had already been built.